mandar-damle/HDM-documentation/archive/vcf/80.Troubleshooting Guide/default.md

 This can happen if the previous version of HDM product has not been uninstalled cleanly or the PIO Appliance's IP which was used for the installation is not reachable.
 In this case please check the EAM logs within the vCenter and look for an error message stating `"https://&lt;IP>/bundle/primaryio_6.x.zip is not reachable".
 P`lease make sure PIO Appliance's IP is the same as shown in the error and the URL is reachable.

-**Resolution:** Log into “https://&lt;vcenter_ip>/eam/mob” using vCenter admin credentials to access ESX Agent Manager.
+**Resolution:** Log into “https://&lt;vcenter_ip>/eam/mob” using vCenter admin credentials to access ESXi Agent Manager.
 In front of the agency there will be an array of Managed Object Reference.

 ![alt_text](images/image5.png?classes=content-img "image_tooltip")